 Last night, he had dreamt the Winterfell dream again.
 He was wandering the empty castle, searching for his father, descending into the crypts.
 Only this time the dream had gone further than before.
 In the dark he’d heard the scrape of stone on stone.
 When he turned he saw that the vaults were opening, one after the other.
 As the dead kings came stumbling from their cold black graves, Jon had woken in pitch-dark, his heart hammering. aGoT, Jon VI

 Jon’s dream is particularly chilling.
 Kings long dead rising from their graves are enough to fill any person’s heart with fear.
 Iron longswords placed across the laps of the kings are said to keep their spirits in the grave, but Robb Stark is not buried in the Crypts of Winterfell.
 His direwolf is dead and his spirit may be out there, restless, vengeful, chaffing at the bit for action.

 Also interesting is the Valyrian steel arakh wielded by Caggo to fell Corpse Cleon.
-While there are hundreds of Valyrian Steel swords in the world, there are said to be only a few arakhs crafted of this rare metal and it is Valyrian steel that we expect to be effective against the Others.
+While there are hundreds of Valyrian Steel swords in the world, there are only a few Valyrian Steeel arakhs and it’s this metal we expect to be effective against the Others.
 This example suggests there may be a future undead king who will be difficult to overcome by normal means.
 Note also that like Robb, Cleon was slain by his own men, his dead body strapped onto a horse.